archmogician/INFO201/Project Proposal/project_proposal_201.md

 ### Possible Data Sets:
 * Automotive trends report from EPA.
 This dataset contains data on every new light-duty vehicle model sold in the United States since 1975.
 This dataset presents current and historic data that provides a comprehensive overview of the automotive industry here in the U.S. It also contains data of CO emissions. link: https://www.epa.gov/automotive-trends/download-data-automotive-trends-report.
 There are 44 observations, one observation for each year.
 There are 8 attributes, which are attributes of the new cars in that year.

-* Automotive trends report from EPA.
-This dataset contains data on every new light-duty vehicle model sold in the United States since 1975.
-This dataset presents current and historic data that provides a comprehensive overview of the automotive industry here in the U.S. It also contains data of CO emissions. link: https://www.epa.gov/automotive-trends/download-data-automotive-trends-report.
-There are 44 observations, one observation for each year.
-There are 8 attributes, which are attributes of the new cars in that year.
+* National air quality trends report from EPA.
+This dataset shows the national trends for distinguishing pollutant emission contributions among major source types on a national level.
+The trends shown are for criteria air pollutants (CAPs) and precursors covered by the National Ambient Air Quality Standards (NAAQS).  link: https://www.epa.gov/air-emissions-inventories/air-pollutant-emissions-trends-data.
+There are 7 datasheets, one for each CAPs, which includes CO, NOx, PM2.5, etc. There are 13 observations for each datasheet, which are the sources of pollutants, including highway and off-highway vehicles.
+There are 33 attributes, which are the years the data attribute to.

 ### Info Visualizations
 Figure 1: This graphic shows the national trends in carbon monoxide levels in the air.
 In our project, we would like to analyze the trends between fuel efficiency and air quality.
 (Source: The United States Environmental Protection Agency)